 Yardbarker The signature film of 76 cities around the world—It includes obvious cities like New York, Los Angeles, London, and Paris as well as cities like Jakarta, Lagos, Winnipeg, and Tulsa.
 Each city also includes a handful of honorable mentions.
 People who like to click through films one city at a time can go to MSN's version.

 Yardbarker The 50 greatest film scores—Focuses both on how well the score fits the film and on how it stands on its own.
+The 50 films make up a mainstream-leaning list.
 People who like to click through films one at a time can go to MSN's version.

 Yle News Kriitikoiden lista: Mitkä ovat 92 parasta kotimaista elokuvaa?
 [Critics' list: What are the 92 best domestic films?]—Finland's national public broadcasting company polled critics for the top films from Finland.